Hrubieszów: History

 After the First Partition of Poland in 1772, Hrubieszów was annexed by Austria.
 In 1800, Stanisław Staszic founded the Hrubieszów Agricultural Society, the first cooperative organization in Europe, which existed until 1945.
 The name of the town was changed in 1802 from Rubieszów to Hrubieszów.
 Following the Austro-Polish War of 1809 the town became part of the short-lived Polish Duchy of Warsaw, then in 1815 it became part of Russian-controlled Congress Poland, within the Lublin Governorate.
 In 1909, its population was 15,000.
 In the final weeks of World War I, in November 1918, a newly formed Polish unit from Chełm liberated the town.
-It was integrated with reborn Poland, within which it was administratively part of the Lublin Voivodeship.
+It was integrated with the Second Polish Republic, within which it was administratively part of the Lublin Voivodeship.
+In 1919, the 4th Polish Rifles Regiment was based in Hrubieszów, before relocating to Bełz.

 During the joint German-Soviet invasion of Poland, which started World War II, the German army entered the town on 15 September 1939.
 Ten days later the Germans withdrew and the Soviet army occupied the town, but after a fortnight returned it to the Germans, in accordance with a new Soviet-German agreement.
 During the German occupation, the region witnessed the Zamość Uprising.
 Many inhabitants, including almost all of the 7,000 Jewish residents, were murdered in the Holocaust.
 In 1944, the German occupation ended, and the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.

 After World War II, what remained of the town's Ukrainian population was expelled to the Soviet Union.
-In May 1946, the town was the site of the largest joint action by the partisans of the Polish anti-communist Freedom and Independence movement and those of the Ukrainian Insurgent Army.
+In May 1946, the town was the site of the attack on Hrubieszow, the largest joint action by the partisans of the Polish anti-communist Freedom and Independence movement and those of the Ukrainian Insurgent Army.

 Between 1975 and 1998, the town was administratively part of the Zamość Voivodeship.